innopolis-devops/labs/README.md

     docker image nailyav/lab2 push
     ```

+## Unit tests
+To run unit tests with pytest run in terminal:
+    ```bash
+    pytest .
+    ```

+## Continuous Integration Workflow
+CI allows automating the integration of code changes from multiple contributors into a single software project, linting, testing and building and push a docker image to Docker Hub.
+To run the created image run the following command:
+    ```bash
+    docker run -p 5000:5000 nailyav/lab2
+    ```
+The app will be open at port 5000.

 ## Usage
 You can view Moscow time using this web app, just run it and open [http://localhost:5000/](http://localhost:5000/).